Maid of the Loch ship on the slipway

 The Steam Slipway and Winch House is a vital part of the Maid’s story as it is the only means of taking the ship out of the water for inspection or repair.
 It was built in 1902 and used until 1989, when it fell into disrepair.
 As a Grade A listed building it attracted some generous funding and with input from LLSC volunteers, it was rebuilt and officially opened by The Princess Royal in 2006.

 Visitors are also invited to explore the slipway museum which captures the feel and activities of a working shipyard.
-It is set mid-20th century when Maid of the Loch was built at the yard of A& J Inglis on the banks of the Clyde at Partick.
-The permanent exhibition showcases important shipbuilding collections of tools and artefacts, and tells stories surrounding shipbuilding, engineering and also the social histories involved in the building the Maid.
+It is set mid-20th century when Maid of the Loch was built at the yard of A & J Inglis on the banks of the Clyde at Partick.
+The permanent exhibition showcases important shipbuilding collections of tools and artefacts, and tells stories surrounding shipbuilding, engineering and also the social histories involved in the building of the Maid.
+Some of our volunteers have provided these artifacts from their own or relatives' time ‘in the yards’.

 Find out more: